rafaelsetragni/awesome_notifications/README.md

 #### *Including Notification Service Extension to your project*

-1- Open your project directely on XCode, opening the file "/{path-to-your-project}/ios/Runner.xcworkspace"
+1- Open your project directly on XCode, opening the file "/{path-to-your-project}/ios/Runner.xcworkspace"

 2- Create a new target for Notification Service Extension with **File > New > Target** and select **Notification Service Extension**.
 Name the extension as **AwesomeServiceExtension**.
 ![](https://raw.githubusercontent.com/rafaelsetragni/awesome_notifications/master/example/assets/readme/add-notification-service-extension.jpg)